 Harmful Algal Bloom Detection Instrument Validation and Transition to State Monitoring Program

 We are improving detection of species of the toxin-producing alga Alexandrium in the field by producing highly portable, efficient, and effective biosensors.
-Alexandrium can be hard to identify and sample and available detection methods are lab based, costly, or cannot reliably distinguish between toxic and non-toxic species.
-Our rapid, low-cost and easy-to-use detection devices will be an important advance for volunteer and state HAB monitoring programs.
+Alexandrium can be hard to identify and sample, and available detection methods are lab-based, costly, or cannot reliably distinguish between toxic and non-toxic species.
+Our rapid, low-cost and easy-to-use detection devices will be an important advance for volunteer and state harmful algal bloom monitoring programs.

 Why We Care